 During the second quarter of 2010, we changed our investment advisor for the nuclear decommissioning trust (NDT).
-The transition resulted in the sale of all of our level 1 and level 2 investments and the purchase of additional level 2 investments.
-Level 2 investments, whether in the NDT or our trading securities portfolio, are held in investment funds that do not have quoted market prices to measure fair value.
-Therefore, we measure fair value of level 2 investments at net asset value.
+The transition resulted in the sale of all of our then existing level 1 and level 2 investments and the purchase of other level 2 investments.
+Level 2 investments, whether in the NDT or our trading securities portfolio, are held in investment funds that are measured using daily net asset values as reported by the fund managers.

 We still maintain certain level 3 investments in private equity, high-yield bonds and real estate securities that require significant unobservable market information to measure the fair value of the investments.
 The fair value of private equity investments is measured by utilizing both market- and income-based models, public company comparables, at cost or at the value derived from subsequent financings.
-Certain adjustments are made when actual performance differs significantly from expected performance; when market, economic or company-specific conditions change; or when other news or events have a material impact on the security.
+Adjustments are made when actual performance differs from expected performance; when market, economic or company-specific conditions change; or when other news or events have a material impact on the security.
 Debt investments for which we apply unobservable information to measure fair value are principally invested in mortgage-backed securities and collateralized loans.
 Fair value for these investments is determined by using subjective market- and income-based estimates such as projected cash flows and future interest rates.
 To measure the fair value of real estate securities we use a combination of market- and income-based models utilizing market discount rates, projected cash flows and the estimated value into perpetuity.

-Energy marketing contracts can be exchange-traded or traded over-the-counter (OTC).
+Energy marketing contracts can be exchange-traded over-the-counter (OTC).
 Fair value measurements of exchange-traded contracts typically utilize quoted prices in active markets.
 OTC contracts are valued using market transactions and other market evidence whenever possible, including market-based inputs to models, model calibration to market clearing transactions or alternative pricing sources with reasonable levels of price transparency.
 Valuation models require a variety of inputs, including contractual terms, market prices, yield curves, credit curves, nonperformance risk, measures of volatility and correlations of such inputs.
 Certain OTC contracts trade in less liquid markets with limited pricing information and the determination of fair value for these derivatives is inherently more subjective.
 In these situations, estimates by management are a significant input.
 See "-Recurring Fair Value Measurements" and "-Derivative Instruments" below for additional information.

 We measure fair value based on information available as of the measurement date.
-The following table provides the carrying values and measured fair values of our financial instruments as of June 30, 2010, and December 31, 2009.
+The following table provides the carrying values and measured fair values of our financial instruments as of September 30, 2010, and December 31, 2009.

-As of Jun e 30, 2010 As of Decem ber 31, 2009 Carrying Value Carrying Value Fair Value Fair Value (In Thousands) Fixed-rate debt \$ 2,373,408 \$2,618,814 \$ 2,373,723 \$2,528,456 Fixed-rate debt of variable interest entities 326,983 357,650 - -
+As of Septeml ber 30, 2010 As of Decem ber 31, 2009 Carrying Value Fair Value Carrying Value Fair Value (In The ousands) Fixed-rate debt \$ 2,373,373 \$2,719,465 \$ 2,373,723 \$2,528,456 Fixed-rate debt of variable interest entities 309,644 375.037